sternsecurity/pyoneer/README.md

 Stern Security<br>
 www.sternsecurity.com

-Pyoneer is a Data Discovery tool written in python3 and using concurrent.futures and asyncio for multi-processing.
+Pyoneer is an open-source Data Discovery tool written in python3 and using concurrent.futures and asyncio for multi-processing.
 It has been written for the purpose finding keywords in files or files with specified extensions and producing output of the filename and search term found, NOT the actual data found.<br>
 <br>

 ## Current Active Development